elfsternberg/grunt-couchapp/README.md

     });

-Note, however, that if you call 'rmcouchdb' without a sub-argument, in keeping with grunt's standards, it will drop *all* of your databases!
+Note that if you call `rmcouchdb` without a sub-argument, it will not delete any databases.

 ## Demo